 |EPID:4400||Epidemiology I: Principles||3|

-Students complete 3 s.h. of thesis work in the following course in addition to the required courses.
+Students complete 3 s.h. of thesis work in the following course.

-Applicants to the M.S. program must apply through the Schools of Public Health Application Service (SOPHAS).
-All applicants also must apply for admission to the Graduate College through the University of Iowa Office of Admissions.
+Applicants must apply through the Schools of Public Health Application Service (SOPHAS).
+All applicants also must submit the supplemental University of Iowa application fee.
 For detailed application information, visit HMP Degree Programs on the Department of Health Management and Policy website.

-Research assistantships generally are awarded on the basis of student merit and the department's need.
-Assistantships afford valuable experience in health services research and management projects.
-Research assistants work 10-20 hours per week and must apply for reappointment each year.
-Research assistantships provide a stipend and some tuition assistance and entitle students to resident tuition.
+Graduate research assistantships generally are awarded on the basis of student merit and the department's need.
+Assistantships afford valuable experience in health policy research and management projects.
+Graduate research assistants work 10 hours per week and must apply for reappointment each year.
+Assistantships provide a stipend, some tuition assistance, and entitle students to the resident tuition rate.

 Opportunities also exist for part-time employment both on and off campus.
 For information and financial aid application forms, contact the University's Office of Student Financial Aid.

-Students who complete the M.S. in health policy will have acquired the subject matter expertise and methodological skills sought by academic institutions, government agencies, and private and nonprofit organizations engaged in health policy analysis, development, and implementation.
-Additionally, students will be prepared to pursue doctoral studies in health policy, health services research, and other closely related fields.
+Graduates will have acquired the subject matter expertise and methodological skills sought by academic institutions, government agencies, and private and nonprofit organizations engaged in health policy analysis, development, and implementation.
+Additionally, graduates will be prepared to pursue doctoral studies in health policy, health services research, and other closely related fields.